Moodle accessibility statement

 Issues with text

 - Some link text doesn’t make sense when read on its own (for example, ‘click here’).
 This means that the links do not make sense when they are taken out of context, and for some links it is not possible to know what the purpose of the link is.
 This does not meet WCAG 2.4.4.
 We are working on fixing historical links and will try to ensure when new content is published, this also meets accessibility standards.
-The use of the Blackboard Ally tool will help to identify such problems to content owners and will provide guidance to correct such content.
+The use of the Anthology Ally tool will help to identify such problems to content owners and will provide guidance to correct such content.

 - Moodle is developed by a third-party and colour contrast for the standard product should meet accessibility regulations.
 However, it is possible that content owners may alter defaults which results in some text being hard to read.
 This does not meet WCAG 1.4.3.
 Some of the issues with the colour contrast we will be able to address internally, however, some issues may need to be referred to Moodle if part of the core product.
 It is possible to use the custom ‘Moodle Accessibility Tool’ that will let you remove custom fonts and colours from text.